skienzmatishun/deal-with-the-devil/src/content/full-story.md

 *************

-If you are already thoroughly confused, then you have been paying attention.
+If you are already thoroughly confused, then you <ins>have</ins> been paying attention.
 Time to shift into full  "suspension-of-belief."
 Stay frosty, and buckle your seat belt.

 *************